 Figure 1.
-Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2012
+Percent of all students enrolled, by race/ethnicity and percent of students who are women: Fall 2013

-NOTE: For more information about disaggregation of data by race and ethnicity, please see the Methodological Notes at the end of this report.
-Median values for the comparison group will not add to 100 percent.
-See "Use of Median Values for Comparison Group" in the Methodological Notes at the end of this report for how median values are determined.
+NOTE: For more information about disaggregation of data by race and ethnicity, see the Methodological Notes.
+Median values for the comparison group will not add to 100%.
+See "Use of Median Values for Comparison Group" for how median values are determined.
 N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2013, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Spring 2014, Fall Enrollment component.

 Figure 2.
-Unduplicated 12-month headcount of all students and of undergraduate students (2011-12), total FTE enrollment (2011-12), and full- and part-time fall enrollment (Fall 2012)
+Unduplicated 12-month headcount of all students and of undergraduate students (2012-13), total FTE enrollment (2012-13), and full- and part-time fall enrollment (Fall 2013)

-NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes at the end of this report.
-Total headcount, FTE, and full-and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable.
-N is the number of institutions in the comparison group.
+NOTE: For details on calculating full-time equivalent (FTE) enrollment, see Calculating FTE in the Methodological Notes.
+Total headcount, FTE, and full- and part-time fall enrollment include both undergraduate and postbaccalaureate students, when applicable N is the number of institutions in the comparison group.

-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2012, 12-month Enrollment component and Spring 2013, Fall Enrollment component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2013, 12-month Enrollment component and Spring 2014, Fall Enrollment component.

 Figure 3.
-Number of degrees awarded, by level: 2011-12
+Number of degrees awarded, by level: 2012-13

 NOTE: For additional information about postbaccalaureate degree levels, see the Methodology Notes.
 N is the number of institutions in the comparison group.
-SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2012, Completions component.
+SOURCE: U.S. Department of Education, National Center for Education Statistics, Integrated Postsecondary Education Data System (IPEDS): Fall 2013, Completions component.

 Figure 4.
-Academic year tuition and required fees for full-time, first-time, degree/certificate-seeking undergraduates: 2009-10--2012-13
+Academic year tuition and required fees for full-time, first-time degree/certificate-seeking undergraduates: 2010-11 to 2013-14